On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

-\paragraph{Main Results.} The performance of detectors trained on both in-domain and out-of-domain data is illustrated in Table~\ref{detect}, revealing significant variances.
-In-domain trained detectors consistently delivered high AUROC scores (91.4\%-99.7\%), whereas out-of-domain trained classifiers showed only slight improvements over random guessing (50.7\%-64.8\%).
-Despite the impressive results obtained with in-domain detectors, expecting a sufficient quantity of in-domain training data to always be available is impractical in real-world scenarios.
-This is due to our lack of knowledge regarding the specific model malicious actors may use to generate misinformation.
-Additionally, our out-of-domain training data, despite being deliberately selected to match the genre, topic, and length of the detection task's targets, yielded disappointing results.
-This underscores the challenge of training a versatile, effective misinformation detector.

-Incorporating additional information through prompting GPT readers yielded inconsistent outcomes, as indicated in Table~\ref{improved}.
-This variation may be attributable to the dearth of data and the absence of tasks similar to the ones during the GPT-3.5 training phase.
-The voting strategy yielded benefits, albeit with attached costs.
-Voting consistently achieved better effectiveness compared with the prompting strategy, as demonstrated in Table \ref{improved}.
-It is essential to note, however, that the deployment of multiple readers in the Voting approach necessitates additional resources.
-Despite the potential for concurrent processing of multiple API calls, the cost per question escalates linearly with the number of context passages used, rendering the method financially challenging at a large scale.

-\paragraph{Summary.} In our exploration of three strategies to safeguard ODQA systems against misinformation pollution, we uncovered promising effects through the allocation of additional resources.
-These included using in-domain detection training and engaging multiple readers to predict answers via a voting mechanism.
+\paragraph{Summary} In our exploration of three strategies to safeguard ODQA systems against misinformation pollution, we uncover promising effects through the allocation of additional resources.
+These include using in-domain detection training and engaging multiple readers to predict answers via a voting mechanism.
 Nonetheless, the development of a cost-effective and resilient QA system capable of resisting misinformation still demands further research and exploration.